joelburget/joelburget.com/content/pages/resume.md

 ## Work:

-* [Google](https://google.com) - Software Engineer (August 2019 - present): I work on an engineering productivity team, building tools to help our partner teams within Google.
+* Google - Software Engineer (August 2019 - March 2023): I was tech lead for an engineering productivity team, building tools to help our partner teams within Google.

   - I built a tool projected to save many engineer-years (per year) by using static analysis to anticipate common failures before changes are committed (and code is run).
+  - I mentored engineers new to the team (and to Google) and helped prioritize projects and our technical choices.
   - I’ve built performance, integration, and regression testing tools that run as part of every deploy.
   - I had a 20% project with the quantum computing team, building tools used to design chip layouts.

-* [Monic](https://www.monic.co/) - Cofounder (Feb 2018 - July 2019): Mostly focused on building the [Pact property checking system](https://blog.monic.co/introducing-the-pact-property-checker/).
+* Monic - Cofounder (Feb 2018 - July 2019): Mostly focused on building the [Pact property checking system](https://github.com/monic-co/blog/blob/master/src/pages/introducing-the-pact-property-checker/index.md).
 * JP Morgan - New Product Development Engineer - Vice President (Feb 2016 - Feb 2018): I worked on adding Raft-based consensus to the Ethereum Virtual Machine / Blockchain.
 Before that I worked on a functional programming language called Hopper.
 * Consultant (Oct 2015 - Feb 2016): I worked as a front-end web consultant with a specialiation in React / Flux.
-I worked with [Spring](https://www.shopspring.com/) where I built their web search feature and [AlphaSheets](http://www.alphasheets.com/) where I helped with architecture and best practices.
+I worked with Spring (now part of Shoprunner) where I built their web search feature and AlphaSheets where I helped with architecture and best practices.
 * Khan Academy - Software Developer (2011-2015): I worked on many things during my time at Khan Academy -- search / autocomplete, tooling, frontend UI, etc. Full-stack Python / JavaScript web development.

 ## Projects: